-The 2012 Census of Governments: Finance—Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data released data for Fiscal Year 2012 on April 29, 2014.
-Users should note that this release also includes revisions to Fiscal Years 2007, 2008, 2009, 2010, and 2011.
+The 2013 Annual Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data released data for Fiscal Year 2013 on February 3, 2015.
+Users should note that this release also includes revisions to Fiscal Year 2012.
 The revised data are accessible through all viewable and downloadable data files on the survey's website.

-These data are not subject to sampling error or any sampling variability because this is a complete enumeration of all 227 state-administered and 3,771 locally-administered government pension systems.
+These data are not subject to sampling error or any sampling variability because this is a complete enumeration of all 227 state government pension systems.

 For further information, please refer to the 2013 Census of Governments: Finance – Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data 2013 Survey Methodology [PDF, 124KB]